-There are two MA tracks: Research Track and Course Track.
+There are two MA tracks: a Research Track and a Course Track.
 The tracks, while similar in structure, differ slightly in both admissions and degree requirements.
+Refer to the program requirements, sample programs, and minimum qualification (below) to help determine which track is right for you.
 Please note that fewer research track students are accepted than course track students due to space and time limitations in our departmental labs.

 We strongly encourage candidates from traditionally marginalized or underrepresented groups to apply.